osm2vectortiles/osm2vectortiles/README.md

 ## Contribute

 The purpose of this project is to make OSM data more accessible to anybody.
 Any feedback or improvement is greatly appreciated.
 So feel free to submit a pull request or file a bug.
 You can also post feedback as GitHub issue.
+A list of current contributors can be found in the [CONTRIBUTORS](/CONTRIBUTORS.md) file.

 You can help us to improve the documentation by editing the Markdown files and creating a pull request.
 The documentation is based on GitHub pages and is in the `gh-pages` branch.